storj/docs/app/learn/self-host/gateway-st/page.md

 This command will register the provided access as the default access in the gateway config file.

-It is possible to have several access grants, see how [](docId:SLxI54SPLjGgjhRWkKJdb).

 ## Run Gateway ST

 The gateway functions as a daemon.
 Start it and leave it running.